gsquire/sendgrid-rs/README.md

 [reqwest README](https://github.com/seanmonstar/reqwest#requirements) in order to enable sending HTTPS requests to the SendGrid API.

+## Features
+You can take advantage of a couple features for the crate.
+To enable the asynchronous send function, you can use the `async` flag.
+To enable the [rustls](https://github.com/ctz/rustls) TLS feature, use the `rustls` flag.

 ## Example
 An example of using this library can be found in the examples directory.
 This example code expects to find your SendGrid API key in the process environment.
 In shells such as Bash or ZSH this can be set as follows: